Answer a few simple questions to make your document in minutes

 If you own residential rental property in the state of Maine, you can use a Maine Eviction Notice to inform a tenant of future legal action if they are unable to adhere to the agreed-upon terms of the rental contract that they signed or do not leave the property as requested.
 As a result of making this notice, you will be able to enforce your terms, while granting your tenant(s) time to fix the issue at hand before a certain deadline.
 That said, in some instances, there isn't any solution, and going to court is unavoidable.
 Suited for all residential property types, our Eviction Notice for Maine can be used by property owners with tenants in Bangor, Lewiston, Portland, and in all other towns within the Pine Tree State.

 Normally, the answer is yes.
 You may use a Maine Eviction Notice (specifically known as a 7-Day Notice to Pay Rent or Quit) to initiate the process.
 However, due to the COVID-19 pandemic, several limitations and protections have been established for tenants who have been unable to pay rent.
 Despite the fact that the federal ban on eviction has been struck down by the Supreme Court, the state of Maine can maintain its own guidelines for evictions.
-Stay up to date with the current guidelines for Maine or ask a local lawyer, if you are still unsure.
+Stay up to date with the ask a local lawyer, if you are still unsure.

 If you intend to file an eviction lawsuit against a tenant, you should always deliver a Notice of Eviction.
 Here are some common circumstances in which you might need one: